ada-x64/ada-x64/README.md

 After earning a bachelor’s with honors in philosophy and mathematics, I decided to pursue software development as a career.
 I've been creating web and desktop applications since 2016 and pursuing philosophy on the side.

-In the past, I have worked with Roll20 to bring an original IP to life.
-I have helped indie game developers on web, mobile, and desktop projects.
+I have worked with Roll20 to bring [an original IP to life.](burnbryte.com) I have helped indie game developers on web, mobile, and desktop projects.
 At Valorem Reply, I contracted with Disney to bring ESPN+ to the PS5.
-Most recently, I was employed at Prospective, a startup with a $1M seed fund which brings real time data analysis to scale using Rust and WASM.
+Most recently, I was employed at [Prospective](https://prospective.co), a startup with a $1M seed fund which brings real time data analysis to scale using Rust and WASM.

 In my spare time I developed an interactive graphics engine called [sundile_rs](https://github.com/ada-x64/sundile_rs), which runs natively and on the web using WebGPU.
-Currently, I'm working [on an untitled game project](https://github.com/ada-x64/qproj).
+Currently, I'm working [on an untitled game project](https://github.com/ada-x64/qproj) in the Bevy game engine.

 My philosophical interests include Buddhist conceptions of mind, aesthetics, critical theory, logic/semantics/semiotics, and thought from the early 20th century.